-- varying regional and geopolitical business conditions and demands; - political and social attitudes, laws, rules, regulations and policies within countries that favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - customer- or government-supported efforts to influence Applied to conduct more of its operations and sourcing in a particular country, such as Korea and China; - variations among, and changes in, local, regional, national or international laws and regulations (including intellectual property, labor, tax, and import/export laws), as well as the interpretation and application of such laws and regulations; - global trade issues, including those related to the interpretation and application of import and export licenses, as well as international trade disputes;

-- positions taken by governmental agencies regarding possible national commercial and/or security issues posed by international business operations; - fluctuating raw material, commodity, energy and shipping costs or shipping delays; - challenges associated with managing more geographically diverse operations and projects, which require an effective organizational structure and appropriate business processes, procedures and controls; - a more diverse workforce with different experience levels, cultures, customs, business practices and worker expectations; - · variations in the ability to develop relationships with local customers, suppliers and governments; - fluctuations in interest rates and currency exchange rates, including the relative strength or weakness of the U.S. dollar against the Japanese yen, euro, Taiwanese dollar, Israeli shekel or Chinese yuan; - the need to provide sufficient levels of technical support in different locations around the world; - political instability, natural disasters (such as earthquakes, floods or storms), pandemics, social unrest, terrorism or acts of war in locations where Applied has operations, suppliers or sales, or that may influence the value chain of the industries that Applied serves; - · the need for an effective business continuity plan if a disaster or other event occurs that could disrupt business operations; - the need to regularly reassess the size, capability and location of global infrastructure and make appropriate changes; - · cultural and language differences; - · difficulties and uncertainties associated with the entry into new countries; - · hiring and integration of an increasing number of new workers, including in countries such as India and China; - the increasing need for the workforce to be more mobile and work in or travel to different regions; - · uncertainties with respect to economic growth rates in various countries; and - uncertainties with respect to growth rates for the manufacture and sale of semiconductors, displays and solar PVs in the developing economies of certain countries.
+- varying regional economic and geopolitical business conditions and demands; - political and social attitudes, laws, rules, regulations and policies within countries that favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - customer- or government-supported efforts to influence Applied to conduct more of its operations and sourcing in a particular country, such as Korea and China; - variations among, and changes in, local, regional, national or international laws and regulations, including contract, intellectual property, labor, tax, and import/export laws, and the interpretation and application of such laws and regulations; - global trade issues, including the ability to obtain required import and export licenses, and international trade disputes; - ineffective or inadequate legal protection of intellectual property rights in certain countries; - positions taken by governmental agencies regarding possible national commercial and/or security issues posed by international business operations; - fluctuating raw material, commodity, energy and shipping costs or shipping delays; - geographically diverse operations and projects, which require an effective organizational structure and allocation of resources, and appropriate business processes, procedures and controls; - supply chain interruptions, and service interruptions from utilities, transportation, data hosting or telecommunications providers; - a diverse workforce with different experience levels, languages, cultures, customs, business practices and worker expectations, and differing employment practices and labor issues; - variations in the ability to develop relationships with local customers, suppliers and governments; - fluctuations in interest rates and currency exchange rates, including the relative strength or weakness of the U.S. dollar against the Japanese yen, euro, Taiwanese dollar, Israeli shekel, Chinese yuan or Singapore dollar; - the need to provide sufficient levels of technical support in different locations around the world; - political instability, natural disasters, pandemics, social unrest, terrorism or acts of war in locations where Applied has operations, suppliers or sales, or that may influence the value chain of the industries that Applied serves; - hiring and integration of an increasing number of workers in new countries; - the increasing need for a mobile workforce to work in or travel to different regions; and - uncertainties with respect to economic growth rates in various countries, including for the manufacture and sale of semiconductors and displays in the developing economies of certain countries.

 Many of these challenges are present in China and Korea, which are experiencing significant growth of customers, suppliers and competitors to Applied.
 Applied further believes that China and Korea present large potential markets for its products and opportunity for growth over the long term, although at lower projected levels of profitability and margins for certain products than historically have been achieved in other regions.
+In addition, government authorities may impose conditions that require the use of local suppliers or partnerships with local companies, require the license or other transfer of intellectual property, or engage in other efforts to promote local businesses and local competitors, which could have a significant adverse impact on Applied's business.